About me

 For some people, therapy is just about off-loading or simply talking to someone independent, who is highly skilled in listening.
 I can take this further by helping you to engage in a 'therapeutic process'.
 We will start to delve into what's going on inside for you, I take a genuine interest in you, your life, and your story.

 Having worked in primary care (NHS hospitals), secondary care (NHS services), several employee assistance programmes, The Priory, and well known 3rd sector services (charities) across the North-West; I have vast experience to offer.
-As well as working with therapy agencies, I have also worked closely with businesses that are world-renowned - including two of Liverpool's' most successful businesses… Having an established private practice means that I no longer work for such agencies.
+As well as working with large medical agencies, I have also worked closely with businesses that are world-renowned - including two of Liverpool's' most successful businesses… Having an established private practice means that I no longer have to work for such agencies.

 I am non-religious, and I respect people's faith, I acknowledge that there are parallels between certain religions and the Person-Centred approach - which is where my 'therapist' roots lay.
 There is also an acceptance and openness to spirituality within IFS Therapy.